R2Bees: 2007–2012: Da Revolution I

 R2BEES's first single, "Yawa Gal", was released in August 2008.
 They then went on to release "I Dey Mad", which featured Unda melodies.
 The song topped most Ghanaian Radio Music Charts for weeks.
 In 2010, R2Bees released "Kiss Your Hand" as their third single.

 In 2009, R2Bees released a 17-track album Da Revolution, which has already released songs; "Yawa Girl", "I dey Mad", "T.E.M.A", "Kiss Your Hand" with new songs; "Radio", "One more Chance" and "Africa" with production from KillBeatz (Joseph Addison) as well as guest appearances from Wande Coal, Sarkodie, Samini, Kwaw Kese and a host of others.

 2013–present: Da Revolution II: Refuse to be Broke

 Their second studio album, Refuse To Be Broke – Da Revolution II, was released on 29 March 2013.
-The album had guest appearances from Wizkid, Sherifa Gunu, Davido, Tinchy Stryder and Voicemail.
-The album's production was handled by KillBeatz.
+The album had guest appearances from Wizkid, Sherifa Gunu, Davido, Tinchy Stryder, Nana Boroo and Voicemail.
+The album's production was entirely handled by KillBeatz.
+The album's lead single "Ajeei" featuring Nana Boroo and Sarkodie was released on 20 July 2011.
+A remix EP was released on 13 August 2012.
+The second single, "Dance", features Wizkid, was released on 10 February 2012.
+Da Revolution IIs third single "Odo" was released on 24 July 2012.
+"Life (Walaahi)" was released as the album's fourth single, and is an introspective track about R2Bees' life and the "general state of being".
+The album's fifth single "Bayla Trap" featuring Sarkodie was released on 2 November 2012.
+The music video for "Bayla Trap" was released on 29 November 2012; it was shot on location in Tema and directed by 6miludo Media.
+It received a nomination for Hip Life/Hip Hop Song of the Year at the Vodafone Ghana Music Awards.
+The sixth single released off the album, "It's Alright", was released on 19 March 2013.
+The Wizkid-assisted "Slow Down" released on 8 April 2013 as the album' seventh single.
+Its music video, directed by Gorilla Films, released on 1 July 2013.
+"Slow Down" was nominated for Best Collaboration of the Year and Vodafone Song of the Year at the Vodafone Ghana Music Awards.
 R2Bees released their first official single for 2014, "Lobi".
 The highlife influenced song video was released on 25 September 2014.